Advanced-Reactor-Thermal-Hydaulics-Lab/ART_website/content/post/Kim-DOE/index.md

 ---
 title: 'Dr. Seungjin Kim appointed to DOE Nuclear Energy Advisory Committee'
 subtitle: ''
 summary: 'Seungjin Kim, the Capt.
-James F. McCARTy, Jr. and Cheryl E. McCARTy Head of the School of Nuclear Engineering, has been appointed to the U.S. Department of Energy’s (DOE) Nuclear Energy Advisory Committee (NEAC).'
+James F. McCarthy, Jr. and Cheryl E. McCarthy Head of the School of Nuclear Engineering, has been appointed to the U.S. Department of Energy’s (DOE) Nuclear Energy Advisory Committee (NEAC).'
 authors:
 tags:
 - Academic